Pythons-And-Ladders/the-coke-can-project/README.md

 - decision_engine.py: The decision engine responsible for packetising, classifying and selecting the appropriate communication method for the retreived data.

 **3.2.
 Required Drivers**
-To interface with the onboard modules of the TTGO T-Beam Supreme, you need to install the necessary drivers.
+To interface with the onboard modules of the LilyGO T-Beam Supreme, you need to install the necessary drivers.
 These drivers were pre-configured within the Meshtastic firmware, but since we are now using the ESP32-S3 firmware, you will need to manually reinstall them to ensure proper communication between the board's modules and your development environment.
 Here is the list of drivers:

 - `AXP2101.py`: Driver for the AXP2101 Power Management Unit (PMU).
 - `bme280.py`[T]: Driver for the BME280 sensor.